Preloading/TwitterAPIBridge/README.md

 ## Thanks
 @Preloading - I wrote the thing
-@Safefade - Gave me info on some of the requests
+@Savefade - Gave me info on some of the requests